esmesh/east-house-intro-programming/topics/Hello.md

 Press the play button to run the program.
 The default sketch will draw a single gray square.
 ![Run Program](images\RunProgram.png)

-## Things to try!
-[ ] Change the text to have your name
-[ ] Use a different background color
-    - See <a href="https://www.w3schools.com/colors/colors_names.asp" target="_blank">https://www.w3schools.com/colors/colors_names.asp</a> for the possible color names.
-[ ] Add new text somewhere else on the canvas

 ## What's going on?

 ### Program structure